brown-cs132-s13/labs/security/README.md

 `http://localhost:8080/login?username=jbieber&password=somepasswordyoufound`

 You've now got a cookie set in your browser which will authenticate `/write-post`.
-Your post is going to have a special payload, of course.
+The body of your post is going to have a special payload, of course.

 Your payload will be the following snippet: